Continuing Education Activity

 Repeated contact with low concentrations of these allergens explains why they do not provoke an eczematous reaction in the middle of the spinous cell but instead, their accumulation induces type IV allergic cytolytic reactions in the basal layer.

-The incidence is not known.
+The incidence of RM is not known.
 Riehl melanosis is more common in darkly pigmented races.
 Young to middle-aged women are the most concerned group.
 However, men and children could also be affected by PCD.
-A large proportion of reports are from Japan, cases have been described as well in Europe, South America, India, and South Africa.
+A large proportion of reports are from Japan, but cases have also been described in Europe, South America, India, and South Africa.

 Most biopsy results have shown interface dermatitis.
 Riehl melanosis presents, in early lesions, with vacuolar basal layer degeneration, perivascular or band-like dermal lymphohistiocytic infiltrate, and dermal pigmentary incontinence.
 At a later stage, histologic examination shows rather upper dermal melanophage infiltration.
 The direct immunofluorescence study is negative.

 Riehl melanosis typically presents as patchy to diffuse pigmentation, often with a slightly scaly skin surface and satellite pigmented follicular-based macules.
 The reticular pattern is often observed at the center of the pigmented areas.

 Some patients complain of erythema, edema, and pruritus preceding the occurrence of the pigmentation.
 This inflammatory phase suggests the onset as an ordinary contact dermatitis caused by allergens when they came into contact with the skin.